Start9Labs/documentation/site/source/guides/device-guides/dg-ios/lan-ios.rst

 =========================
 Trust Your Root CA on iOS
 =========================
 Complete this guide to download your Start9 server's Root Certificate Authority (CA), and trust it on your client device (iOS).
 This allows you to use encrypted ``https`` connections to your ``.local`` (LAN) and ``.onion`` (tor) server addresses, access services on LAN, and enhances performance on tor.
-The self-signed certificate was created by your server when you perfomed the initial setup, and applies to your server's main UI connection, as well as all service connections.
+The Root CA was created by your server when you perfomed the initial setup, and signs the certificate of your server's main UI, as well as that of all services.

 This applies to iOS v15 and v16.
 For older versions, see the `v14 guide </0.3.1.x/user-manual/connecting/connecting-lan/lan-os/lan-ios>`_.